woossi0/suite/docs/usermanual/source/webmaps/easypublish/load.rst

 Load your data with GeoExplorer
 ===============================

-The first step is to load data into the OpenGeo Suite.
+The first step is to load data into OpenGeo Suite.
 These are many tools and methods to accomplish this (see the :ref:`dataadmin` section), but the simplest way is to use **GeoExplorer**.
 GeoExplorer allows you to create web maps based on layers served through GeoServer and a variety of other sources.
 When deployed alongside GeoServer and PostGIS, GeoExplorer will convert spatial files into PostGIS tables, and then serve that data through GeoServer.
 This process is seamless; all you need to do is supply the data.

 #.
-First, make sure the OpenGeo Suite is running.
-You can do this by clicking the :guilabel:`Start` button in the :ref:`dashboard`.
-If running on Linux or without a desktop-based Dashboard, start the Tomcat or other servlet container service.
+First, make sure OpenGeo Suite is running.

 #.
-Run GeoExplorer by clicking :guilabel:`GeoExplorer` in the Dashboard or by navigating to its direct URL (such as ``http://localhost:8080/geoexplorer``).
+Run GeoExplorer by clicking :guilabel:`GeoExplorer` in the :ref:`dashboard` or by navigating to its direct URL (such as ``http://localhost:8080/geoexplorer``).

-   .. note:: A web-based Dashboard is always available in any OpenGeo Suite deployment.
-If the OpenGeo Suite webapps are deployed at ``http://localhost:8080/``, then the Dashboard will be available at ``http://localhost:8080/dashboard``.

    .. figure:: img/load_geoexplorer.png